Drug & Alcohol Detox Centers in New Jersey

 OR Search for detoxes by city

-Despite being one of the smallest states in the countries in size, the Garden State has a sizeable population that belies its small size, which has helped New Jersey become one of the most beloved states in the U.S. Offering coastal beaches, big cities, and more shopping malls per square mile than any other state, New Jersey has responded to the recent spike in addiction rates seen throughout the country by developing a diverse network of high-quality addiction treatment and detox facilities.
+Despite being one of the smallest states in the country in size, the Garden State has a sizeable population that belies its small size, which has helped New Jersey become one of the most beloved states in the U.S. Offering coastal beaches, big cities, and more shopping malls per square mile than any other state, New Jersey has responded to the recent spike in addiction rates seen throughout the country by developing a diverse network of high-quality addiction treatment and detox facilities.
 If you want a little hustle without quite the level of bustle of neighboring New York City and nearby Philadelphia, this could be a great place to detox.

 New Jersey Addiction & Detox Statistics

 - Like the rest of the U.S., New Jersey has seen a significant rise in heroin use.
 In fact, there have been 5,217 deaths from heroin overdose in the state since 2004, which breaks down to about 435 people per year.
+In Oc

 - In 2014 alone, there were an astounding 52,721 drug-related arrests made throughout the state of New Jersey, which is only 8,729 square miles.
 This amounts to six or more drug-related arrests per square mile in a single year.